BeesanAl-attal/Git-Practice-Beesan-Al-Attal/README.md

   4. Add you modifications and push it back to your remote repo
   5. create a pull request where you merge from "your work" into "open-source"
   6. Your request will either be accepted or rejected by the open-source repo owner

+### Task Summary
+  In this task we recaped the main terms in the git and github world, defining, explaining and distinguishing between them.
+Additionally we tackeld the main git commands such as; clone, push, pull, fork and much more.